Thom-x/docker-fr24feed-piaware-dump1090/README.md

-# Fr24feed with dump1090-mutability Docker image
+# Fr24feed and FlightAware with dump1090-mutability as a Docker image
-Docker image of fr24feed and dump1090-mutability.
+Docker image of Fr24feed, FlightAware and dump1090-mutability.

-Feed FlightRadar24 and see the positions of aircraft on a Google Maps map.
+Feed FlightRadar24 and FlightAware, allow you to see the positions of aircrafts on a Google Maps map.

 ![Image of dump1090 webapp](https://raw.githubusercontent.com/Thom-x/docker-fr24feed-dump1090-mutability/master/screenshot.png)